Leigh Academies Trust

 Leigh Academies Trust is a multi-academy trust, formed of 31 schools based in the Kent, Medway and South East London areas.
 Its head office is on the same site as Strood Academy, housing its executive team and central teams including finance, estates, marketing, HR, engagement and IT.

-Trust subsidiaries include LAT Apprenticeships, which runs apprenticeship schemes, and LAT Enterprises which generates income which is fed back into the trust's academies.
+Trust subsidiaries include LAT Apprenticeships, which runs apprenticeship schemes, and LAT Enterprises, which generates income which is fed back into the trust's academies.

 History

 Leigh Academies Trust was formed in 2008, linking the Leigh Academy and Longfield Academy, under a single governing body with Frank Green CBE as chief executive.
 In November 2013 Simon Beamish was appointed as chief executive, replacing Green who was appointed National Schools Commissioner by the Department for Education.

-Over the next ten years the trust grew steadily and in January 2019 merged with The Williamson Trust, absorbing five additional schools.
+Over the next ten years the trust grew, and in January 2019 merged with The Williamson Trust, absorbing five additional schools.